AntoineLep/ftx_algotrading/README.md

   checks, wallet balance recovery, decide to open or not a position and drive opened position for example are logics to be put into this method
 - `after_loop` is called after each strategy loop.
-You can use it to clean anything you used in the loop core method and to make you strategy sleep a bit before the next loop
+You can use it to clean anything you used in the loop core method and to make your strategy sleep a bit before the next loop
 - `cleanup` contains your strategy cleanup logics.
 You can delete file, close position or whatever

 ### Launch stock data acquisition

-In order to launch data acquisition, you will need a [FtxRestApi](https://github.com/AntoineLep/ftx_algotrading/blob/main/core/ftx/rest/ftx_rest_api.py) instance, a trading pair (`BTC-PERP` for example), and the different timeframes you want to retrieve data on.
+In order to launch stock data acquisition, you will need a [FtxRestApi](https://github.com/AntoineLep/ftx_algotrading/blob/main/core/ftx/rest/ftx_rest_api.py) instance, a trading pair (`BTC-PERP` for example), and the different timeframes you want to retrieve data on.